An activities expansion of the transition polynomial of a multimatroid: The transition polynomial

-Using the inductive hypothesis, $T-\{x\}$ is contained in exactly members of the collection $\mathcal H_{Z|x}$.
+Using the inductive hypothesis, $T-\{x\}$ is contained in exactly members of the collection $\mathcal H_{Z|x},\prec$.
 As $\gamma$ is non-singular and $\gamma$ is the greatest skew class according to $\prec$, it is not active with respect to $B$.
-So
+So, by Lemma~\ref{lem:activitiesnonsingular},

-Thus $T$ is contained in exactly $\prod_{\omega \in \mcs_{Z}(T,\prec)} (|\omega|-1)$ members of $\mathcal H_Z$, as required. \end{proof}
+Thus $T$ is contained in exactly $\prod_{\omega \in \mcs_{Z}(T,\prec)} (|\omega|-1)$ members of $\mathcal H_{Z,\prec}$, as required. \end{proof}

 The next corollary follows immediately from Lemma~\ref{lem:matroidmincircuit} and Theorem~\ref{thm:maingen2}. \begin{corollary} Let $Z=(U,\Omega,r)$ be a $q$-matroid with $q\geq 2$ and let $\prec$ be a total ordering of its skew classes.
-Then each transversal $T$ of $\Omega$ appears in exactly $(q-1)^{n(T)}$ members of $\mathcal H_Z$. \end{corollary}
+Then each transversal $T$ of $\Omega$ appears in exactly $(q-1)^{n(T)}$ members of $\mathcal H_{Z,\prec}$. \end{corollary}